google/clasp/README.md

 node_modules/**
 ```

+### How to use a service account

+1. Create a service account in GCP with `Service Usage` role
+2. Create a key for the service account and download
+3. Ensure the script is shared with the service account
+4. Login using `clasp login --creds <path-to-downloaded-key>`

 ## Project Settings File (`.clasp.json`)

 When running `clone` or `create`, a file named `.clasp.json` is created in the current directory to describe `clasp`'s configuration for the current project.
 Example `.clasp.json`: